<img alt="" src="https://secure.poor5zero.com/190217.png" style="display:none;">

 • HubSpot’s transition from templates to themes

-Related Blog: Creating Websites in the HubSpot CMS
+Related Blog: Creating Websites in the HubSpot Content Hub

-1): What are common challenges marketers experience while using the HubSpot CMS?
+1): What are common challenges marketers experience while using the HubSpot CMS (Now Content Hub)?

 Answer:

-Rachel Sheldon: “There is not a steep learning curve with HubSpot CMS, it was pretty intuitive to begin with and it has become even more intuitive over the years as the product team has continued refining it.
-Having said that though, there is still a ‘getting started period’ where you need to learn where everything is, and more importantly, how the different tools work together because, like Gabriel has mentioned, with HubSpot CMS you don’t just get the CMS- you also get the marketing tools, the CRM and the sales and service tools all bundled together.
+Rachel Sheldon: “There is not a steep learning curve with HubSpot CMS (now Content Hub), it was pretty intuitive to begin with and it has become even more intuitive over the years as the product team has continued refining it.
+Having said that though, there is still a ‘getting started period’ where you need to learn where everything is, and more importantly, how the different tools work together because, like Gabriel has mentioned, with HubSpot CMS (now Content Hub) you don’t just get the CMS- you also get the marketing tools, the CRM and the sales and service tools all bundled together.
 So learning and figuring out ways to use all of the different features together and integrate them all is a challenge we’ve seen people experience when they’re first getting started.”

 Ben Brophy: “Something I’d like to call out as well is the developer and marketer working relationship.
 It’s important as a developer to make sure that the marketer is given the right tools for success, and that can mean something as simple as ensuring that the various themes, templates, and modules within them are usable and well organized.”